 Please be sure to follow the Academy of Management's guidelines for PDW submissions.
 You must submit your proposal via the AOM Submission Center.

 Please note these key dates as you plan your submission:

-Submission Center Opens: early December 2019
+Submission Center Opens: early December 2020

-Submission Center Closes: Tuesday, 14 January 2020 at 5:00 PM ET (NY Time)
+Submission Center Closes: Tuesday, 12 January 2021 at 5:00 PM ET (NY Time).

-The “Best AOM MED Division PDW Award,” will be given to the workshop that is accepted, meets the guidelines, and is judged to make the most significant contribution, in relation to the terms of reference offered here.
+The “Best AOM MED Division PDW Award,” will be given to the workshop that meets the guidelines, and is judged to make the most significant contribution, in relation to the terms of reference offered here.

 Please remember: PDWs submitted to MED should more specifically target our domain, as described above, rather than an “all academy” submission.

 If you have any questions, please contact Mairead Brady, PDW Program Chair, at Mairead.Brady@tcd.ie